HairyPotato69/academic-public/content/Notes/Data Structure and Algorithm/Algorithm Analysis/Asymptotic Notation.md

 ## Linear time
 *Example: Traversing through a string*

-When you decide to traverse through a string, say, a *cat*, from start to finish, the time it would take would be length of the string.
+When you decide to traverse through a string, say, *cat*, from start to finish, the time it would take would be length of the string.
 In this case, it would be 3.

 *Snippet A: Traversing a string*
 ```python